Latest posts by Aran Davies (see all)

-Interested in how to build a medical appointment app?
+Wondering how to build a doctor appointment app?

 This is a growing market that still has lots of room for the next great idea.

-You need clarity over what you should offer to stakeholders, therefore, you first need to review an example of a medical appointment app.
+You need clarity over what you should offer to stakeholders, therefore, you first need to review an example medical appointment booking app.
 Zocdoc is a great example, which is available on the web, Android, and iOS.

 - Patients can search for a “Primary Care Physician” (PCP) using this app.

-- Zocdoc supports searching doctors for many specialties, e.g., OBGYN specialists, dentists, dermatologists, ENT specialists, gastroenterologists, psychiatrists, etc.
+- Zocdoc supports searching for healthcare providers for many specialties, e.g., OBGYN specialists, dentists, dermatologists, ENT specialists, gastroenterologists, psychiatrists, etc.